dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 | order by TotalMonthlyCost desc
 ```

-Shows you **which applications cost the most**—not which subscriptions or resource types.
+Shows you **which applications cost the most**â€”not which subscriptions or resource types.

 ### Analysis 2: Dev/Test Overprovisioning